CPSC-1517/CPSC-1517.github.io/manuscript/webforms/tutorial-2-maptodb.md

 </connectionstrings>
 ```

 4. In the NorthwindSystem project, create a folder called DAL.
 This will hold the various DAL classes for our system.
 5. Create a new class in the DAL folder and name it AbstractDataProvider.
-Make sure it’s defined as both internal and abstract.
+Make sure it's defined as both internal and abstract.

 ```csharp
 namespace NorthwindSystem.DAL